 The John Jay College Library Special Collections hold unique material related to the mission of the Sealy Library and John Jay College.
 Materials are in published and unpublished form including books, broadsides, pamphlets, prints, serials and archival materials.

 The Lloyd Sealy Library Special Collections welcomes undergraduate, graduate, and public researchers who want to consult our collections.
 Please contact the Special Collections Librarian at libspcoll [at] jjay.cuny.edu or ebelcher [at] jjay.cuny.edu for ideas about how our unique materials can support your research interests.
 All Manuscript, Archives and Rare Book items must be consulted in our reading room by making an appointment in advance of your visit.

 All users are required to fill out an application for research, present valid identification upon their first visit to Special Collections and sign the visitors log daily.
-Pencils or laptops only are allowed for taking notes.
+Pencils only or laptops are allowed for taking notes.
 Handheld cameras [without flash] are recommended for photographs which may be used for research purposes only see this useful guide on Cameras in the Archives.
 Photocopies and digital scans from the special collections are completed by library staff for a fee of 25 cents a page [minimum of $5] and can be requested only of unbound and non-fragile materials that would not be damaged in the process.
 We do allow researchers to take photographs with their own devices for research purposes only.
 Researchers must ask permission before publishing, posting or otherwise broadcasting copies of any materials in our collections.

 It is recommended that researchers complete secondary research on a topic before embarking upon primary research with the archival collections.
 If this is your first time doing archival research, we recommend that you consult the SAA e-publication Using Archives: A Guide to Effective Research and our Introduction to Archival Research page.